dylan-as/notes/README.md

-# notes
+# notes: m1 'notes' assignment git215
-m1 'notes' assignment git215
+This repository serves to fulfill the assignment requirements for git215.